aws/aws-fpga/hdk/docs/Programmer_View.md

 # AWS FPGA: Programmer's View of the Custom Logic

-This document describes how an actual application running in Linux userspace would interface with the FPGA Custom Logic (CL) during runtime.
+This document describes how an application running in Linux userspace would interface with the FPGA Custom Logic (CL) during runtime.

-There are two parts required to work with AWS FPGA: Management and Runtime, and the next figure provides high level view of these components and how they relate to the underlying FPGA hardware.
+There are two parts required to work with AWS FPGA: Management and Runtime, and the next figure provides a high-level view of these components and how they relate to the underlying FPGA hardware.

 ![alt tag](./images/AWS_FPGA_Software_Overview.jpg)

-1. **Management Interface**: required for loading/clearing an AFI, checking the status of an AFI, debug of the AFI, Emulated LEDs and Emulated DIP Switches.
-The management interface is provided in one of three options, one or more can be used concurrently:
+1. **Management Interface**: is required for loading/clearing an AFI, checking the status of an AFI, debug of the AFI, Emulated LEDs and Emulated DIP Switches.
+The management interface is provided in one of three way, one or more can be used concurrently:

   **\[A\]** As linux shell commands called [FPGA Management Tools](../../sdk/userspace/fpga_mgmt_tools/README.md).